Joker-Jerome/UTMOST/README.md

 * *--start_gene_index*

-  Index of the starting gene (for parallel computing purpose, could test multiple gene at the same time to reduce computation time).
+  Index of the starting gene in intermediate/gene_info.txt (for parallel computing purpose, could test multiple gene at the same time to reduce computation time).

 * *--end_gene_index*

-  Index of the ending gene (for parallel computing purpose, could test multiple gene at the same time to reduce computation time).
+  Index of the ending gene in intermediate/gene_info.txt (for parallel computing purpose, could test multiple gene at the same time to reduce computation time).

 Output format: